Diploma in Tropical Medicine and Hygiene Preparatory Course

 Webinar-based and face-to-face teaching

 During the teaching days, you will receive practical training in the use of basic microscopy to diagnose tropical infection, in line with DTM&H exam requirements.
 This will teach you to prepare and read stool, urine, CSF and sputum slides, and perform diagnostic parasitology and etymology, including making and reading blood films for malaria.
-Our labs are large enough to deliver this teaching while using social distancing.

 Additional training

 A substantial number of hours of private learning will be required – you should timetable for at least as many hours as spent with webinars and face-to-face teaching.
-Each lecturer has prepared reading material and exercises and made their presentations available in advance of their taught seminar.
+Each lecturer prepares reading material and exercises and makes their presentations available in advance of their taught seminar.
 Some material is designed to be covered in advance of the seminars, which will then be interactive and involve discussion based on this material.
 All these materials can be accessed via an online course folder, with individual folders for each seminar, as well as the timetable and syllabus.

 The Faculty of Health